Updated Winter 2020

 The Echo is made of GOTs certified cotton and Oeko-Tex certified wool with springs.
 No polyester here.
 It is $950 for a queen (firm).

-The Chorus is the GOTS certified organic cotton, organic wool (with almost no smell), and polyester with springs $2000 for a queen.
+The Chorus is the GOTS certified organic cotton, organic wool (with almost no odor), and polyester with springs.
+It’s $2000 for a queen.

 This is my top brand, as I like the construction, it’s high quality and it’s a very well-liked and well-tolerated brand among the very sensitive.

-Their kids mattresses, which come in queen sizes do not contain wool, for those who cannot tolerate wool (they are firm) for $1600 directly through them.
+Their kid’s mattresses, which come in queen sizes, do not contain wool.
+For those who cannot tolerate wool (they are firm), this is one of the top picks. $1600 directly through them.
 You can also find them through Amazon, prices fluctuate.

 A cotton spring mattress (no wool) – the All Cotton line is not organic, the Natural Cotton line is organic but not certified.
 They also offer options with wool.

-This is known to be a high-end and comfortable though like the others they are firm.
+This is known to be high-end and comfortable, though like the others they are firm.

 It is around $3000.
 You can find the All Cotton on Amazon, prices fluctuate over time.

-For those with sensitivities to cotton and wool or in a humid environment, this is a better choice.
+For those with sensitivities to cotton and wool or in a humid environment, this may be a better choice.